-Attorney Bradley J. Bannon is a Partner with Patterson Harkavy, focusing on criminal defense and criminal appeals, as well as professional licensing defense.
-Before joining the firm in 2016, he spent 20 years at the prestigious law firm, Cheshire Parker Schneider.
+Attorney Bradley J. Bannon is a Partner with Patterson Harkavy, focusing on criminal defense and criminal appeals, civil rights, and professional licensing defense.
+Before joining the firm in 2016, he spent 20 years at the prestigious law firm of Cheshire Parker Schneider.
 In state and federal court, Brad has represented people from all walks of life, accused of everything from speeding to white collar crimes to first-degree murder.

 Not many attorneys have film credits to their name.
 However, Brad’s work has been featured in the ESPN 30 for 30 documentary film Fantastic Lies, Episode 10 of the Netflix documentary series The Staircase, and the 48 Hours documentary episode A Killer Defense.

-Brad is renowned for his legal knowledge.
+Brad is often asked to speak to other lawyers and to law students about his areas of practice.
 He has presented on criminal defense, forensic science, legal ethics, and DSS investigations in nine states and the District of Columbia.
-He has lectured on those topics at all five of North Carolina’s law schools, as well as the New Prosecutors School of the North Carolina Conference of District Attorneys.
+He has lectured on those topics at all of North Carolina’s law schools, the UNC School of Government, and the New Prosecutors School of the North Carolina Conference of District Attorneys.
 He has also written various articles on those subjects.

 Brad was an active member of the leadership of the North Carolina Advocates for Justice for more than a decade, serving on the Board (2007-2019), on the Executive Committee (2013-2019), and as President (2017-2018).
 He won the organization’s Ebbie Award in 2005 and has participated in drafting legislation that preserved and strengthened North Carolina’s open-file discovery laws and other protections for the criminally accused.

-Brad is also particularly well-versed in issues of legal ethics.
-He served six years as an Advisory Member of the North Carolina State Bar Ethics Committee, from 2014-2019, and he is serving his seventh year in 2021.
+Brad is also particularly well-versed in legal ethics issues.
+In 2022, he served his eighth year as an Advisory Member of the North Carolina State Bar Ethics Committee.
 This experience enhances his ability to carefully assess ethical questions and professional misconduct allegations, and to advise and zealously defend lawyers when they face them.

 He served on the Board of Directors of North Carolina Prisoner Legal Services from 2008 to 2017, serving as President from 2010-2016.